SketchUp/sketchup-extension-ux-guidelines/README.md

 you know how.
 These guidelines along with code examples are intended to even make it easier.

-You may choose to ignore these guidelines.
+You may choose to deviate from these guidelines.
 For instance, for an internal tool, discoverability can be sacrificed in favor of efficiency.
 For a technically complex extension you may want to use a language slightly different to that of SketchUp.
 If you already have a strong brand identity, feel free to use it.